YoushanLiu/FDFK2D/README.md

    lower crust beneath the Tibetan Plateau revealed by receiver function imaging.
 Geophysical Research Letters, 51, e2024GL108220, doi: 10.1029/2024GL108220.

 # Prerequisites
-Before you compile this software, you should first install the following packages.
+Before you compile this software, you should first install the following packages:
 - blas
 - lapack
 - fftw3